matt-42/vpp/README.md

 ```

 Note: Since it is not possible to opencv to free video++ images, an
-opencv image must not be the last one to hold a video++ image.
+OpenCV image must not be the last one to hold a video++ image.

 ## Vector Types